KarelKubat/whatsmeow/README.md

 The dispatch error (if any) has a field `Type` which is set to either:
 - `NoHandlerFound`: there was no registered handler for this event.
 You might not install handlers for all possible events and want to ignore this error.
 - `HandlerFailed`: A handler for the given event returned an error.
+When multiple handlers are bound to an event type, then the serial execution of the handlers stops when once one of them errors out.
 - `UnknownEvent`: The dispatcher isn't configured to handle the event.
 This is a bug or it may mean that a new event type was implemented by https://github.com/tulir/whatsmeow/tree/main/types/events that the dispatcher doesn't know (yet).

 The dispatcher is set as the callback as shown in in https://pkg.go.dev/go.mau.fi/whatsmeow#Client.AddEventHandler.
 The default `whatsmeow.EventHandler` type doesn't want an error return, so we can use an intermediate function: